 Exemplary In addition to meeting the requirements for Accomplished Accomplished is the expected level of performance.
-Developing Ineffective The principal excels at organizational management, demonstrating proactive decision-making, coordinating efficient operations, and maximizing available resources.The principal fosters the success of all students by supporting, managing, and overseeing the school's organization, operation, and use of resources.
-The principalThe principalinconsistently supports,inadequately supports,manages, or oversees theschool's organization,operation, or use ofoperation, or use ofresources.resources.
+Developing Ineffective The principal excels at organizational management, demonstrating proactive decision-making, coordinating efficient operations, and maximizing available resources.
+The principal fosters the success of all students by supporting, managing, and overseeing the school's organization, operation, and use of resources.
+The principal inconsistently supports, manages, or oversees the school's organization, operation, or use of resources.
+The principal inadequately supports, manages, or oversees the school's organization, operation, or use of resources.
 Comments Click here to enter text.
 Comments Click here to enter text.
 Comments Click here to enter text.
 Comments Click here to enter text.